Joshnark/newly/README.md

 ## Overview

-Newly is a news aggregation app that allows users to browse top news, popular news, news by category, search for specific articles, and view detailed news content.
-The application demonstrates modern Android development best practices with a multi-module architecture.
+Newly is a news app that implements the New York Times API, allowing users to browse top news, popular news, news by category, search for specific articles, and view detail of those.

 ## Architecture